BEST VPN SERVICES

 This is because proxies can get quite expensive and some of the high-quality options out there can be as much as $50 per gigabyte.

-To ensure that a user stays anonymous online and thinking about an anonymous proxy vs VPN, a VPN is going to route their traffic through an encrypted VPN tunnel.
+To ensure that a user stays anonymous online, a VPN is going to route their traffic through an encrypted VPN tunnel.

 This makes sure that no third party including the government, or a hacker can see what data is being transferred in the tunnel.